sqryxz/options-tracker/README.md

 4. Give it a descriptive name like "Options Tracker Workflow"
 5. Select the "repo" scope to allow the token to push to your repositories
 6. Click "Generate token" and copy the token
-7. Add this token as a repository secret named `GITHUB_PAT`
+7. Add this token as a repository secret named `ACTIONS_PAT`

 The workflow will:
 1. Run the options tracker for both BTC and ETH